-This non-profit family history website covers the Baruch Lousadas, one of many New Christian families who left Iberia in the 1600s then lived as Sephardic Jews in the Atlantic world.
-For the 1492 Spanish expulsion of Jews had created exiles seeking to avoid baptism, and half of them crossed into Portugal (where they greatly outnumbered the local Jews).
+This non-profit family history website accumulates the results of our ongoing research into the Baruch Lousadas.
+Within the Sephardic diaspora, they were Iberian New Christians who became Sephardic Jews in the Atlantic world.
+The 1492 Spanish expulsion of Jews initiated the Sephardic diaspora; the Inquisitions fuelled it.
+The 1492 exiles sought to avoid baptism, and half of them crossed into Portugal where they greatly outnumbered the local Jews.
 To their horror, essentially all Portuguese Jews - who as just noted were mostly of Spanish origin - were required to be baptised in 1497.
 Having little chance to leave until 1580, many of them found themselves trapped for generations in Portugal as New Christians.
-There is almost nothing we know of the Spanish origin of the Baruch Lousadas and their travel to Portugal in late 1492 or early 1493 but we know a little of their stay in northern Portugal.
-Their departure from there seems to have been in stages - some left and some stayed at each stage - and while their dispersal pattern was broadly analogous to that of many other Sephardic families it was not identical, for the routes chosen depended on each family's opportunities.
+There is almost nothing we know of the Spanish origin of the Baruch Lousadas and their travel to Portugal in late 1492 or early 1493 but we know a little of their stay in northern Portugal from their encounter with the Coimbra Inquisition.
+Their departure from Portugal seems to have been in stages - some left and some stayed at each stage.
+Spain may have been an initial destination but if so was generally not the final one.
+Their dispersal pattern from Portugal was broadly analogous to that of similar families though not identical, for the times and routes chosen depended on each family's opportunities.
 Today the Judaism which propelled this story is barely evident and the family's Jewishness is much diluted.
 All known ancestors can be found in our genealogies, but whether their more recent stories are found on this website depends on whether or not relevant family contributors came forward which of course many did.
 For instance, reflecting the Australian origin of the builder of this website, we explore the early history of the Australian Lousadas, especially of Edward Charles Lousada and his link via Peak House to his ancestors.
 Relatives also came to Australia (their history linking with the Rum Rebellion and the formation of both South Australia and the ANZ Bank) and we depict the pioneering Australian Lousadas with these Barrow, Barrow Montefiore, Levi Montefiore and Mocatta relatives.

 Kinship with the nobility of the Iberian Peninsula was commonly claimed by Sephardic Jews.
 The Curiel family is a proven case (ref 35), and Curiel ancestry, with its link to the last Visigothic Kings and to the Portuguese ruling family, was inherited by the Baruh Lousadas through the Lamegos; however this descent was illegitimate.
 After the Spanish Inquisition ended in 1834 it was timely to pursue noble links in Spain, for such enquiries would no longer threaten any distant New Christian noble relatives who may have emerged.
 Assistance was sought from Spanish heralds and the vacant title of the Duque de Losada came to light.
 It was a perfect surrogate because its 'Losada' name is the Spanish equivalent of the Portuguese 'Lousada' or 'Louzada' and was much grander than any search was likely to reveal!
 So Isaac #92 in 1848 put himself forward (or allowed himself to be put forward by his eldest son Emanuel #93) as the 2nd Duque de Losada and soon became known as the 1st Duke de Losada y Lousada.
 In the early years this did not prove easy; for the Baruch Lousadas were not closely related to the Duque and the Dukes were unable to consistently state their link to him.
 The Duque's title was created in Naples in 1741, but the King and the 1st Duque whom he ennobled there left in 1759; the Duque had no offspring to claim the title upon his death in 1783 so in Naples the title became moribund.
 An explanation was found as to how the Dukes inherited - in Spain - a moribund Italian title that had been held by a non-relative, but it was flawed!
 In all 5 Lousada Dukes assumed the title, and their early difficulties and expenses gave a return of sorts, for almost no-one queried the Dukes' standing despite the peculiar change of name and hybrid coat of arms; Emanuel the 2nd Duke was granted an official British passport in 1862; members of the family long held the Lousada Dukes in affectionate regard with Sir Anthony Baruh Lousada claiming to be related to the Duque; and the title proved unobtainable for the 1915 and 1969 Spanish claimants.
 Offsetting all this, one of Isaac's own descendants reported that the title was not recognised by Buckingham Palace, a fact somehow ignored when - in the 1920s - Hungary allowed a Dirsztay to formally use the 'de Losada' title.
 This fascinating Hungarian footnote to the story of the Lousada Dukes points to the Dirsztays having Baruch Lousada ancestry!